Larry Zbyszko: American Wrestling Association (1989–1990)

-World Championship Wrestling (1990–2000)
+Return to World Championship Wrestling (1990–2000)

 In December 1990, Zbyszko returned to the NWA.
 Zbyszko initially teamed with Terrence Taylor, a member of The York Foundation, but was not recruited to the stable.
 Zbyszko was paired with Arn Anderson as the Enforcers in the late summer of 1991.
-After Scott Steiner, one-half of the World Tag Team Champions, was injured, the titles were vacated on July 18, 1991, and placed on the line in an eight-man tag team tournament.
-The tournament finals were held on September 5, 1991 at Clash of the Champions XVI: Fall Brawl and pitted the Enforcers against Rick Steiner and Bill Kazmeier.
+After Scott Steiner, one-half of the WCW World Tag Team Champions, was injured, the titles were vacated on July 18, 1991, and placed on the line in an eight-man tag team tournament.
+The tournament finals were held on September 5, 1991, at Clash of the Champions XVI: Fall Brawl and pitted the Enforcers against Rick Steiner and Bill Kazmeier.
 At the outset of the event, the Enforcers struck Kazmeier with a weight during a weightlifting demonstration, injuring his ribs.
 This enabled them to defeat Steiner and Kazmeier for the titles in the main event.

 At Halloween Havoc, The Enforcers began feuding with Barry Windham and Dustin Rhodes, and broke Windham's hand by slamming the door of his car on his hand.
 Following this act, Zbyszko gave himself the sobriquet the "Cruncher".
-Windham was replaced by Ricky Steamboat, and at Clash of the Champions XVII on November 19, 1991 in Savannah, Georgia, the Enforcers lost the titles to Steamboat and Rhodes.
+Windham was replaced by Ricky Steamboat, and at Clash of the Champions XVII on November 19, 1991, in Savannah, Georgia, the Enforcers lost the titles to Steamboat and Rhodes.

 In December 1991, the Enforcers joined Paul E. Dangerously's Dangerous Alliance, which also included Rick Rude, "Stunning" Steve Austin, Bobby Eaton and Madusa.
 They feuded with Ricky Steamboat, Dustin Rhodes, Barry Windham, Nikita Koloff, Sting and the WCW World Heavyweight Champion Ron Simmons.
-On May 17, 1992 at WrestleWar 1992: WarGames, the Dangerous Alliance lost a WarGames match to their rivals after Zbyszko accidentally hit Eaton in the arm with the turnbuckle that he had dismantled, forcing Eaton to submit as a result of the pain.
+On May 17, 1992, at WrestleWar 1992: WarGames, the Dangerous Alliance lost a WarGames match to their rivals after Zbyszko accidentally hit Eaton in the arm with the turnbuckle that he had dismantled, forcing Eaton to submit as a result of the pain.
 As a result of his blunder, Zbyszko was fired from the stable by Dangerously, turning him into a face for the first time since 1980.
 He briefly feuded with Austin and Eaton before retiring from full-time competition to become a color commentator.
 One of his first appearances as a commentator occurred at Starrcade alongside of Missy Hyatt.
 As a commentator, Zbyszko began referring to himself simply as "The Living Legend", as many WCW fans were unfamiliar with his feud with Bruno Sammartino.
 He also hosted an interview segment, "Larry Z's Legends" on WCW television which only lasted a few weeks.